 Is the company established, reputable and dependable?
 Have you spoken with some of their customers in the same category (comparable size and store count)?

 How long have they been in business?
 In your estimation, will they still be in business in 5 years?

 Bindy was established in 2009

 Bindy was established in 2009.
 It is a wholly-owned subsidiary of Betterdot Systems Inc, established in 1999.
-We have been profitable every year since 1999, are self-financed, have no outside investors and are debt-free.
 We are registered with Dun & Bradstreet.
-Our parent company developed Bindy by investing profits from its software consulting practice.
+Our parent company developed Bindy out of its software consulting practice.
 Bindy has been so successful, the consulting practice was discontinued years ago to focus on the product alone.

 Step 4: Request pricing